suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.USE.MFST.OVERRIDE_REMOTE: Override Remote Resource Location {#req-use-mfst-override}

 It MUST be possible to redirect payload fetches.
 This applies where two manifests are used in conjunction.
 For example, a Device Operator creates a manifest specifying a payload and signs it, and provides a URI for that payload.
 A Network Operator creates a second manifest, with a dependency on the first.
 They use this second manifest to override the URIs provided by the Device Operator, directing them into their own infrastructure instead.
 Some devices may provide this capability, while others may only look at canonical sources of firmware.
 For this to be possible, the device must fetch the payload, whereas a device that accepts payload pushes will ignore this feature.

-N.B.
-If a manifest is delivered over an authenticated channel and that manifest contains only override information for which the remote is authorised, then it can be considered authenticated by the channel authentication.

 Satisfies: [USER_STORY.OVERRIDE](#user-story-override)